Best wishes to all for a happy and prosperous 2012.

 Bottom line is that Kenya invaded Somalia to stop Somalia from further invading Kenya.
 Other incidents of this kind of perceived “invasion” began in the 70’s.

 The upshot of last Saturday’s press briefing was to inform press of the existence of a list of insurgents thought to have already entered Kenya with knowledge of Al Shabab-related activities.
-Police spokesman, Eric Kiraithe, said these individuals may be able to provide police w critical information in hunting down Shabab insurgent bases “wherever they may be”.
+Kenya’s police spokesman said these individuals may be able to provide them w critical information in their pursuit to hunt down Shabab insurgents “wherever they may be”.

 Al Shabab is an insurgent group based mainly in Somalia with loyalties to its parent group, Al Qaeda.

-The question remains, what evidence is there to suggest that Shabab had anything to do with the tourist kidnappings?
+Saddest of all.
+The question remains, what evidence is there to suggest that Shabab had anything to do with the tourist kidnappings in the first place?